bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

     }
 ```

-That's the game play.
+That's the game.
 We add a new gift every now and then and then move all the gifts down one pixel on the screen.
 I gotta admit that this is maybe not the most exciting game to date, but hey, it at least does something.

 With input, game play and data objects out of the way let us draw our amazing game!